pgdr/talks/license/PITCHME.md

 * derivative work must be redistributed under AGPL
 * if the software is used in "web publication"
   * the source code must be made available

 ---

+#### LGPL 3 (Library/Lesser GPL)

+* For libraries
+* copy, modify, and distribute the software
+* derivative work must be redistributed under LGPL
+* applications using the library needn't

+---